 return result

-Real-world cache hit rates:
+Real-world cache hit rates

-- Customer support bots: 40-60% hit rate
+- Customer support bots: 40-60% hit rate (many users ask the same questions)

-- Code assistants: 20-30% hit rate
+- Code assistants: 20-30% hit rate (queries are more varied)

-- Document Q&A: 30-50% hit rate
+- Document Q&A: 30-50% hit rate (depends on document scope)

 Good candidates for batching:

-- Nightly content moderation
+- Nightly content moderation runs

-- Bulk document processing
+- Bulk document processing and summarization

 - Dataset labeling and enrichment

-- Email classification
+- Email classification and routing

 response = client.chat.completions.create(